 Jaw-dropping coastline, serene rural landscape and quaint, atmospheric towns

-Pembrokeshire is not all pretty surroundings and lovely vistas, impressive though they undoubtedly are.
-Pembrokeshire also has great modern shopping, restaurants, arts and culture, and some of the best places to stay in Wales.
-With its jaw-dropping coastline, serene rural landscape and quaint, atmospheric towns, it’s easy to see why this county has been attracting holidaymakers for decades.
-The pace may be slower in this part of Wales, but there is plenty of fresh air and fun to be had here for families, couples and solo travellers alike.
+With its jaw-dropping coastline, serene rural landscape and quaint, atmospheric towns, it’s easy to see why Pembrokeshire has been attracting holidaymakers for decades.
+The county also has great modern shopping, restaurants, arts and culture, and some of the best places to stay in Wales.
+The pace may be slower in this part of Wales, but there is plenty of fresh air and fun to be had here.

 You'll find our beautiful, printed guides in leading hotels across the UK and Ireland.
 But you can also read or download the e-book versions: filled with interesting articles, local information, discounts and special offers.View our visitor guides